bright/new-www/content/our-areas/gdansk-software-company.md

 published: false
 show_case_study: true
 show_technology_stack: true
-title_team: meet the software development team based in Gdansk
+title_team: meet the software development team from Poland
 title_case_study: the clients we have supported in the tech journey
 title_faqs: FAQs
 title_contact: book a free consultation in 48 hours